Skip to content

 False positives that look like attacks

-• Old Java / Unix Kerberos stacks in legacy app silos sometimes default to RC4 without pre-auth.
+• Old Java or Unix Kerberos stacks in legacy app silos sometimes default to RC4 without pre-auth.
 They show up as steady, daytime 4768 traffic from a stable host.
 Baseline.

-• PKINIT migration during smart-card rollouts: legitimate PreAuthType=15/16/17 flips look anomalous if you haven't seen them before.
+• PKINIT migration during smart-card rollouts.
+Legitimate PreAuthType=15/16/17 flips look anomalous if you have not seen them before.
 Watch the rollout window.

-• Domain trust traversal: cross-forest authentication produces 4768 on each side.
-The IpAddress will be a DC of the other forest; tag it.
+• Domain trust traversal.
+Cross-forest authentication produces 4768 on each side.
+The IpAddress is a DC of the other forest.
+Tag it.

 The record does not include the actual AS-REP material the attacker captured (which is what they crack offline).
-You see the request was issued; you don't see what data was returned beyond the metadata.
-You also don't see the client perspective — what application launched the request, which user context it ran in, etc. For that you need the client-side 4624 (and 4688 if kerbrute.exe ran locally).
+You see the request was issued.
+You do not see what data was returned beyond the metadata.
+You also do not see the client perspective: what application launched the request, which user context it ran in.
+For that you need the client-side 4624, and 4688 if kerbrute.exe or Rubeus ran locally.

 Note also that 4768 fires only for the initial TGT request and on renewals.
-Once a client has a valid TGT cached, it doesn't talk to the KDC again for TGT until renewal; the service tickets it derives generate 4769, not 4768.
-The two records describe different stages of the same protocol — and an attacker who steals a long-lived TGT (golden ticket) can issue arbitrary 4769s without ever producing another 4768.
+Once a client has a valid TGT cached, it does not talk to the KDC again for TGT until renewal.
+The service tickets it derives generate 4769, not 4768.
+An attacker who steals a long-lived TGT (golden ticket) can issue arbitrary 4769s without ever producing another 4768.

 Where 4768 fits in a timeline

-2. (LDAP, sometimes a 4662 if SACL is set) — attacker enumerates userAccountControl flags for accounts with DONT_REQUIRE_PREAUTH.
+2. (LDAP, sometimes a 4662 if SACL is set).
+Attacker enumerates userAccountControl for accounts with DONT_REQUIRE_PREAUTH.

 7. 4624 LogonType 3 on the target service.